 With Clare three points up with three minutes left, referee Jimmy Cooney blew the final whistle early.
 He needed a Garda escort to leave a pitch soon festooned with angry Offaly fans.
 The GAA ordered a replay, which Offaly won in Thurles.

 They went on to win the All-Ireland, but even in defeat, Loughnane's Clare told part of the finest GAA saga ever told.

-Honourable mentions: The 2006 Australian Rules erupts in violence; Seanie Johnston pays hurling in Kildare; Paul Galvin affronts Paddy Russell
+Honourable mentions: Newbridge or Nowhere, The 2006 Australian Rules erupts in violence; Seanie Johnston plays hurling in Kildare; Paul Galvin affronts Paddy Russell's notebook.